joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 As you can see, the serial approach is a bit slower at this table size.
 The real kicker is the 5 minute, 21 second execution time for the serial approach.
 This is the single "paging" Azure Function that enqueued the rest of the work.

-The serial implementation comfortably finishes within the 10 minute limit.
+The serial implementation comfortably finishes within the 10-minute limit.
 But what if the data doubles?

 ### Results - 7 million records